 1. JSP 534 is intended as the authoritative document for tri-service resettlement and employment support policy and procedures throughout Defence and within the 3 services.
-It is designed to be used by staff responsible for providing resettlement and employment support to service leavers but must also be available to Service Leavers.
+It is designed to be used by staff responsible for providing resettlement and employment support to Service Leavers but must also be available to Service Leavers themselves.
 This JSP contains the policy and direction on Tri-Service Resettlement and Employment Support.
 Part 2 of this JSP contains guidance on the processes involved and best practice to apply this policy.
-This JSP will be reviewed at least annually and any significant changes will be endorsed at the Training, Education, Skills, Recruiting and Resettlement Policy and Assurance Group (TESRR PAG).
+This JSP will be reviewed at least annually, and any significant changes will be endorsed at the Talent, Skills, Learning & Development (TSLD) Policy and Assurance Group (PAG).